luissequeira94/Gateway/README.md

 ## ⚙️ Features

-- 📄 Logs to file or prints to terminal
+- 📄 Logs to file
 - 🧩 Configurable via `config.ini`
 - 🧵 Threaded handling for tunnels
 - 📡 Routes all traffic on a from/to specified ports